 • Is a great solution if you are even thinking about redoing your fireplace.

-• If you don’t like it, you can always paint over it.
+• If you don’t like it, you can always paint over it, and you’ll get your money back.

 If your brick fireplace seems beyond help, Brick-Anew is a great way to try to remodel and revitalize it with very little investment of time and money.
 Check out these testimonials from actual customers including pictures of brick fireplaces that have been “brought back from the brink.”